lakshmankumar12/languageNotes/go_notes.md

 * (Yet to grasp this fully: Be wary of saying/mentioning arrays in go.
 May be the slice is more appropriate).
 Note that []T is a slice of T, not array of T, but [n]T is an array.
-* multi-dimensional arrays are support
+* multi-dimensional arrays are supported
   ```go
      a := [3][2]string{
         {"lion", "tiger"},